Yuvraj0014/Natural-Language-Processing/README.md

 4. Question-Answering Systems: Assists in generating grammatically correct and meaningful responses.
 5. Sentiment Analysis: Helps in identifying the emotional tone based on word functions like adjectives or verbs.

+## Named Entity Recognition (NER):
+Named Entity Recognition (NER) is an NLP task that identifies and classifies named entities like people, organizations, locations, dates, and more within a text.
+It assigns labels to entities, such as recognizing "New York" as a location or "Google" as an organization.
+NER helps extract structured information from unstructured text.
+It is widely used in applications like information retrieval, search engines, and automated summarization.
+Popular NLP libraries like spaCy and NLTK provide tools to implement NER models.
+## Importance of Named Entity Recognition (NER):
+1. Information Extraction: NER helps extract important entities (e.g., names, locations, dates) from large text data, making it easier to summarize and analyze.
+2. Improves Search Accuracy: In search engines, NER allows for better query understanding by identifying relevant entities in the text.
+3. Text Summarization: By identifying key entities, NER contributes to creating concise summaries of large documents.
+4. Question-Answering Systems: It helps provide more accurate answers by identifying entities in both the question and relevant documents.
+5. Data Organization: NER helps organize and structure unstructured data, allowing for better database management and retrieval.
+6. Sentiment Analysis: It aids in determining the sentiment toward specific entities like people, brands, or products in texts like reviews or social media.